• Use Cases

 Integrations & Rules

-See how threshold-based rules decide which destinations receive the visit signal.
+See how threshold-based rules decide which destinations receive the visit signal per workspace.

 Open link